Aliens Who Come In Peace

 Paul (2011)

-Paul is one of those typical big-eyed, big-headed aliens that we've grown accustomed to believing are hiding in Area 51.
+Paul is one of those typical bug-eyed, big-headed aliens that we've grown accustomed to believing that are hiding in Area 51.

-Although, as we get to know him in this story, we find that he completely disproves the mythical stereotype that he and his kind are here on our planet in order to circle our crops, mutilate our cows and probe our anuses.....
+Although, as we get to know him in this story, we find that he completely disproves the mythical stereotype that he and his kind are subjected to here on our planet, just so’s we can have way to explain in the circles in our crops, the mutilations of our cows, and the probes in our anuses.....

 Paul shows us that all he wants to do is to share with us what he knows about the galaxy and to smoke a doobie.